 “Ugh… damn politics…” Nayleen swore through clenched teeth.

-“So because I’m a third party if I were to sneak in and bear witness to any wrongdoing myself, I could call him out on it…” Sairek muttered, then glanced at Nayleen.
+“So because I’m a second party if I were to sneak in and bear witness to any wrongdoing myself, I could call him out on it…” Sairek muttered, then glanced at Nayleen.
 “If I did do that though… then wouldn’t that make me a… a spy…?”

 “Does it even matter?
 You shouldn’t go!”
 Nayleen protested.